Sravya514/2601050100_MTech_CTA/CO1/ShoppingCart/README.md

 ## Algorithm

-The script manages the cart using basic data structures (like lists or dictionaries).
+The script manages the cart using basic data structures .
 The step-by-step algorithm is as follows:

 1. **Initialize:** Create an empty list or dictionary to represent the shopping cart.
 2. **Add Items:** When a user adds an item, capture the item's name, price, and quantity.
 Append this data as a record to the cart structure.